 501c3 Letter of Determination

-Food, new and gently used clothing, small household items, diapers, hygiene items, feminine products, new toys for our Holiday Program, new school supplies, and backpacks.
+Food, new and gently used clothing (after the holidays), small household items, diapers, hygiene items, feminine products, new toys for our Holiday Program, new school supplies, and backpacks.
 These are the types of “in-kind” donations enable us to offer our families the essentials that are needed throughout the year.
 With your help, we are able to supply goods that help low-income clients flourish.

 How can I trust that my donations go to families in need?